mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 distributed arrays because every slice of the array contributes to every time-series.
 We have N-squared communication.

-This analysis may not be appropriate for this data, but it's a very frequent request, so I wanted to include it.
+This analysis may not be appropriate for this data (we won't learn any useful science from doing this), but it represents a very frequently asked question, so I wanted to include it.

 Currently our Dask array has chunkshape (20, 1000, 1000), meaning that our data is collected into 500 NumPy arrays across the cluster, each of size `(20, 1000,